 Almost every single person will encounter mental illness in their lifetime — whether it be from their own personal experience or someone they know.
 In the United States, one in five adults experience mental illness each year, according to the National Alliance on Mental Illness, and some of the most prevalent mental health conditions relate to depression and anxiety.

-Christopher Blackburn, a partner, business developer and patient advocate for TMS Solutions, shared how his treatment has seen promising results in kicking depression to the curb.
+Christopher Blackburn, founder and patient advocate for TMS Solutions, shared how TMS treatment has seen promising results in kicking depression to the curb.

 “I would explain it as an advanced treatment for depression,” Blackburn says.

 According to Blackburn, the response rate is 80 percent and the remission rate is 50 percent with decades of clinical depression studies done previously.
-It doesn’t have any side effects and patients drive themselves to and from treatment with no problems.
-There are also no prescription medications after or during the treatments.
+According to the largest antidepressant study, after a third antidepressant trial, a patient has less than a seven percent chance of efficacy.
+TMS doesn’t have systemic side effects like prescriptions and patients drive themselves to and from treatment with no problems.
+Most patients are able to reduce or eliminate the use of prescription medication after treatment.

 TMS Solutions has seven devices operating in just Colorado, and 10 more across other states like Idaho, Utah, Washington and Wyoming.